SkylarBarden/AP-S22-Class-Notes/README.md

 * Environment diagrams or memory diagrams
 	* when you make a binding it re-assigna the value as the old one gets deleted
 	* everything without an arrow back to the global will get deleted

+# session 5 - February 3

+Learned about Recursion and did some coding examples

+## Chapter 3 cont.

+* Recursion:
+	* another way to do repetition, looping

+* Running out of stack memory is called “blowing the stack”

+* The recursive call should be the last thing in the function

+* The recursive part is hidden in another function

+* Think groundhog day or Doc strange, repeating the same thing over and over again with new information each time

+* Tracking state of the call stack instead of being in a variable

+* It is mathematically pure code so it was used much sooner and upgraded earlier
+	* this lets you pause a looping calculation and then resume it later on

+* We don't like state variables, they change without you knowing.
+Try to be stateless as much as possible.
+State makes life hard and gives you problems.

+* A for loop or while loop goes through the motions and it cant be changed.
+While what we have now can be changed and messed around with